 What type of gear do you use?

 We all have our brand loyalties!
-I shoot with professional Canon camera bodies, lenses, and flashes.
+I shoot with professional Canon camera bodies, lenses, and flashes, as well as the Fuji X mount system.
 I do bring backups in case of emergencies (haven’t had one yet, but you never know), and I carry liability insurance.

 Do you charge extra for destination weddings?